linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 4    | 24    | 24 inches = 2.0 feet  |               |           |
 | 5    | 33    | 30 inches = 2.75 feet |               |           |

-The last two columns are filled out after executing the program to obtain the actual output.

 <div style="page-break-after: always"></div>

-We'll execute each test case using the `InchesToFeet` class:
+Each test case will be executed for the `InchesToFeet` class:

 ```java
 import java.util.Scanner;